Adopted Local Development Order

 Local Development Order 3 – Leeds District Heating Network

-The revised Local Development Order 3 was approved for adoption at Executive Board on the 9th February 2022.
+The revised Local Development Order 3 (LDO3) was formally adopted by the Executive Board on 19 November 2025.

 The Leeds District Heating Network grants planning permission for the development of a District Heating Network.
 Comprising of pipes, cables and wires, heat exchange equipment, street furniture, informational signage and ancillary engineering works within defined areas of land across Leeds and shown on the LDO3 map, subject to conditions.